 SMRP Founders Award

-The Society for Medieval and Renaissance Philosophy (SMRP) awards an annual prize of $500 for the best paper on Medieval or Renaissance philosophy by ayounger scholar.
-Graduate students and recent PhDs (within the last three years) should submit paper to the Chair of the SMRP Program Committee.
+The Society for Medieval and Renaissance Philosophy (SMRP) awards an annual prize of $500 for the best paper on Medieval or Renaissance philosophy by a younger scholar.
+Graduate students and recent PhDs (within the last five years) should submit paper to the Chair of the SMRP Program Committee.

 The award recipient will be invited to present his or her research at an SMRP session at the APA Eastern Division Conference in December of the year of the competition and may apply for up to $500 to assist with travel expenses.